Brother Down

 "Brother Down" is the debut single by Canadian musician Sam Roberts.
 It was first featured on Roberts' demo recording Brother Down, and selected for his 2002 EP The Inhuman Condition.
-The song reached No. 3 on Canada's Nielsen rock airplay chart.
-It was one of the top 30 most played songs on radio in Canada in 2002.
+The song was a hit in Canada, reaching No. 2 in the country.
+The song also reached No. 3 on Canada's Nielsen rock airplay chart.
+It was one of the top 30 most played songs on Canadian radio in 2002.
 The song was later re-recorded for his debut album, We Were Born in a Flame.
 It was released as a single in the US in 2004.

-The song was also featured in the animated MTV sitcom Undergrads as well as the 2003 action film S.W.A.T., more so on the film's soundtrack.

 Between 1995 and 2016, "Brother Down" was the third most played song by a Canadian artist on rock radio stations in Canada.
+It is his most-frequently played song live as of June 2024.

+In popular culture

+"Brother Down" was featured in the animated MTV sitcom Undergrads.
+The song was also featured in the 2003 film S.W.A.T., and was included on the film's soundtrack.